prokopto-dev/fabric-plus/README.md

 I may eventually be forking out a version of `paramiko` and `fabric` for the purposes maintaining these as core features of the whole, but for as long as I can, I will be simply providing a drop in replacement for several objects.

+## Notes:

+- Requires Python 3.8+; typing has been added pretty aggressively throughout the library, and as a result, you will need to have a slightly newer version of python than is technically required by the base `Fabric` library.

 ## Goals

 A bunch of clients I target in my own use of `fabric` have a few funky features, including *not* supporting SFTP.